 While feeling safe is a luxury in many parts of the world, it's something people in New Zealand are accustomed to.
 Our strict border controls and relatively low crime levels mean safer communities, greater personal freedom and more peace of mind for you and your family.

-- We also ranked fourth on the 2017 Global Peace Index of safest countries to live in.
+- We ranked second on the 2019 Global Peace Index.

 Freedom and space

 It’s easy to get away from crowds and relax in wide-open spaces in New Zealand.
 To start with, we have only 16 people for every square kilometre compared to 33 in the USA, 253 in the UK and 337 in Japan.

 Even in our cities, as advanced as you’ll find anywhere, life is less pressured.
 Our largest city, Auckland, ranked third in the 2019 Quality of Living survey conducted annually by global HR consultants Mercer.